|

 the map below, the larger red square on the left shows an area of hot desert

-that, if covered with concentrating
+that, if covered with concentrated

 solar power plants,